mappite/mappite/README.md

 ### Mappite Routing

-Mappite can use OpenRouteService, Mapquest and Graphhopper as routing engines.
-Register on their project page to get the key to use online - see [001-Keys.js](mappite-js/001-Keys.js) - or download and make your local install.
-The public https://mappite.org web site uses a customized version of Graphhopper (currently for Europe).

-The engine selected for route calculation depends on some criterias - see `computeRoute()` in [100-Routing.js](mappite-js/100-Routing.js).
+Mappite can use OpenRouteService (ORS), Graphhopper and Mapquest as routing engines.
+Register on their project page to get the key to use them online - see [001-Keys.js](mappite-js/001-Keys.js) - or download and make your local install for ORS or Graphhopper.
+The public https://mappite.org web site uses a customized version of Graphhopper (for Europe) and the other two based on some criterias - see `computeRoute()` in [100-Routing.js](mappite-js/100-Routing.js).

 ### Map Layers